CityOfZion/neo-boa/docs/source/example/index.rst

 Sample Python Files
 ===================

+The following is a selection of examples included with this project.
+The remainder of them can be seen at ``boa_test/examples``.
+All the following items as well as other tests are tested at ``boa_test/tests``

 Addition
 ========

 This example show how to add numbers.
 It is also an example of a smart contract that accepts multiple parameters (4).

-.. automodule:: example.AddTest1
+.. automodule:: boa_test.example.AddTest1

 Lists
 =====

 This example shows how to create and manipulate lists.

-.. automodule:: example.ArrayTest
+.. automodule:: boa_test.example.ArrayTest

 Binary Operators